In 2024, LifeNet-trained healthcare providers saved 5,800 newborns and mothers by implementing proper infant CPR and postpartum hemorrhage treatments.

 IN UGANDA

-Princes Anne Drive, Plot 56 Bugolobi Kampala Uganda
+Princess Anne Drive, Plot 56

 IN DRC